bemot/tutorials/5_AnalysingModelOutputs.md

 the functionality of the R package *magpie4* (<https://github.com/pik-piam/magpie4>).
-This library contains a list of common functions for extracting outputs from the MAgPIE model which are also the basis for the generation of the automated validation pdf.
-For a quick overview on the functions which are included in the library, you can scan the folder **magpie4/R**.
+This library contains a list of common functions for extracting outputs from the MAgPIE model which are also the basis for the generation of the automated validation PDF.
+For a quick overview on the functions which are included in the library, you can have a look in the folder **magpie4/R**.
 The following figure shows a subset of R-files included in
 **magpie4/R**:

 <div class="figure" style="text-align: center">